Please visit the Admitted Students webpage to find out the next steps. For all further information about Premiere, visit the orientation website.

 What is Common Hour?

 Within each Chicago Quarter class, one hour of class each week (10 hours total) is dedicated to Common Hour, a co-curricular program designed to address common issues of transition for first-year students.
 Common Hour is comprised of information sessions, discussions, activities, and workshops led by staff professionals and Chicago Quarter Mentors and designed to help students make a successful academic and developmental transition into DePaul University.
-The new 2017 curriculum centers on three key ideas: understanding and believing in myself; connecting to the DePaul community; and transitioning to college.
+The curriculum centers on three key ideas: understanding and believing in myself; connecting to the DePaul community; and transitioning to college.

 I've been to Chicago before; why do I have to Discover or Explore it?